Check if a tree is protected and find out how to apply for any works to trees or hedges.

 Other forms of protection: The tree(s) may not have a TPO or be in a Conservation Area however there are sometimes conditions attached to a planning application that restrict works to trees on site.
 It is your responsibility to check previous decision notices for these conditions prior to starting work.
 You can look up previous planning applications for a site on our Public Access system which includes an address search or map search.
 The decision notice will state the conditions.

-Where a tree is protected by a Tree Preservation Order or in a conservation area and works are required because the tree is considered to be dead or imminently dangerous, a formal tree works application is not required.
-However, at least five working days written notice must be given prior to the works taking place.
-No fee is required.
+If a tree is protected and works are required because the tree is considered to be dead or imminently dangerous, a formal full tree works application is not required but you would still need to notify us.

 High Hedges are dealt with under Part 8 of the Anti-social Behaviour Act 2003.
 The Government have published guidance on how to settle your hedge differences without involving the local authority.